soga-denken/cacBDD/README.md

 README
 ===============

-This cacBDD is modified so that it is easy to compile under Windows and Linux.
+This is a custom version of cacBDD so as to easily compile under Windows and Linux.

-The following platforms are supported:
+The library can be compiled under the following platforms:
 * Visual Studio 2015 (32/64bits)
 * g++ 4.82 or higher under Ubuntu 14.04 (32/64bits)

-Shota Soga
-shota.soga@gmail.com

 Differences from original cacBDD:
 * Removed all MACROs from cacBDD and replaced them with equivalent constants and functions.
 * All functions and constants are now inside cacBDD namespace

-The following is the original cacBDD's README.
+Original cacBDD's README.
 ===============
 The CacBDD package is a package written in ANSI C++ for the manipulation of ordered binary decision diagrams.